xavierlacot/Alloy-Bootstrap/README.md

 # Alloy Bootstrap

-This is an alloy bootstrap with
+This is a Titanium Alloy bootstrap application with
  * [CoffeeScript](http://coffeescript.org/) is an attempt to expose the good parts of JavaScript in a simple way
  * [LTSS](https://github.com/dbankier/ltss) an Alloy tss pre-processor inspired by less
  * [TiCons](https://github.com/fokkezb/ticons-cli) to generate icons and splash screens